 Yes, both instruments obtain the SF% without the use of Xylene.
-It has been shown that there is a good correlation between soluble fraction measured in Xylene or in other solvents.
-Therefore, by applying the proper calibration, results obtained in other solvent can be translated to Xylene.
+It has been shown that there is a good correlation between soluble fraction measured in Xylene and in other solvents.
+Therefore, by applying the proper calibration, the results obtained in other solvents can be translated to Xylene.

 Solvents don’t need to be handled at any time; the whole process is fully automated, the instrument is in charge of all the needed steps: vials filling, dissolution, crystallization, final cleaning, etc.